-A dog falls into ketosis once its body uses ketone bodies as primary fuel over glucose.
-This is achieved by following a ketogenic diet which is very low on carbohydrates and very high in fats, and proteins.
-The ketogenic diet for dogs is absolutely healthy and balanced but requires home preparation.
+When a dog’s body uses ketone bodies as its primary fuel source instead of glucose, it enters a state called ketosis.
+This can be achieved by feeding the dog a ketogenic diet that’s low in carbohydrates and high in fats and proteins.
+While this type of diet is healthy and balanced for dogs, it requires home preparation.

-Virtually all kibble, canned dog foods, and treats available commercially contain too high levels of carbohydrates to be compatible with a keto dog diet.
-Therefore, if you want your dog to follow a keto lifestyle, you need to prepare all of its meals and treats yourself.
+Most commercial dog foods and treats contain high levels of carbohydrates, which makes them unsuitable for a keto diet.
+If you want your furry friend to follow a keto lifestyle, you’ll need to make all their meals and treats yourself

 What is the ketogenic diet for dogs?